-Quentin came to the University of Auckland in 2010 following a postdoctoral research fellowship in the Institute of Cognitive and Evolutionary Anthropology at the University of Oxford.
-He has also held postdoctoral positions in the School for the Study of Religion at the University of Aarhus, Denmark, and with Professor Mark Pagel in the Zoology Department at the University of Reading, UK.
+Before coming to the University of Auckland in 2010 Quentin was a research fellow in the Institute of Cognitive and Evolutionary Anthropology at the University of Oxford and a Fellow of Wolfson College.
+He has also held research positions in the School for the Study of Religion at the University of Aarhus, Denmark, and with Professor Mark Pagel in the Zoology Department at the University of Reading, UK.
 Quentin teaches stage III and postgraduate courses on Evolutionary Psychology and in 2011 he started a new postgraduate course with Dr Niki Harré on Sustainability and Psychology.
 He is Associate Editor for Evolution and Human Behavior, a guest editor for PNAS, and on the editorial board of Diachronica.
 In 2012 he was awarded a 5-year, Royal Society of New Zealand, Rutherford Discovery Fellowship.

 Research | Current

 Language, religion and large-scale cooperation are among the most interesting and unique characteristics of our species.
 Yet the language we speak, what we hold sacred and whether we can cooperate to solve large scale problems like climate change are not hard wired in our genes, but are shaped by the behaviour and norms of those around us – they are inherently cultural.